MooersLab/EasyPyMOL/README.md

 --------------------------------------------------------------------------------

 Requires a molecular object loaded into an interactive session of PyMOL.
-Does not require any external modules.
+Does not require any  modules outside of two in PyMOL.
+Should work on all versions of PyMOL.
 Tested on:
 * Ubuntu 14.04 64 bit with PyMOL 1.7.2.2.
 * Windows 8 32 bit  running PyMOL 1.7.6.2 and PyMOL 1.7.6.6.
 * Mac OSX 10.10.5 64 bit running PyMOL 1.5.0.5 and 1.7.6.6.